Budva Riviera

 Jaz Beach lies approx. 2.5 km west of Budva.

-This sandy beach is one of the longest ones in the Budva riviera.
+This sandy beach is one of the longest on the Budva Riviera.
 It is well known not only for beautiful open sea views but also as a venue for extraordinary musical events.
-In 2007 and 2008, world-class stars performed here: incl.
-Rolling Stones, Lenny Kravitz, Goran Bregovic or Madonna.
+In 2007 and 2008, world-class stars performed here, including the Rolling Stones, Lenny Kravitz, Goran Bregovic, and Madonna.

 Jaz Beach divides into two parts.
-On the bigger part (approx. 850 m in length) all events and musical meetings take place.
-The smaller part of the beach (450 m long) is an unofficial nudist beach.
+The bigger part (approx..
+850 m in length) is where all events and musical meetings take place.
+The smaller part (450 m long) is an unofficial nudist beach.
 Although there is a NO NUDIST sign, this part is where nudists rest most often.

-The entire beach is pebble, and there is a campsite from the town side, with space for 2,000 people.
+The entire beach is pebbly, and there is a campsite from the town side, with space for 2,000 people.

-The Budva area near Jaz Beach is considered as one of the city’s greatest development potential.
-Although there are many places still undeveloped, in some areas, already new investments have begun.
+The Budva area near Jaz Beach is considered one of the city’s greatest development potentials.
+Although many places remain undeveloped, new investments have already begun in some areas.
 On the horizon, you can see many construction cranes that only stop working during the peak of the summer season.
-That is obvious that, in a short time, this place will look completely different.
+It is evident that, in a short time, this place will look completely different.

 Ploce Beach